-When you enable iCloud Photo Library, every photos or videos you took will be upload to iCloud.
+When you enable iCloud Photo Library, every photo or video you took will be upload to iCloud.
 You will be able to access your photos anytime from any of your devices, your iPhone, iPad, Mac.
 This will help you save space.
-Your device will store the smaller, low resolution, versions of the photos but the original, full resolution, versions will be stored in iCloud.
+Your device will store the smaller, low-resolution, versions of the photos but the original, full-resolution, versions will be stored in iCloud.

-If you are having this issue with your iPhone or iPad being unable to download photos or videos from your iCloud Photo Library, here is how you can fix:
+If you are having this issue with your iPhone or iPad being unable to download photos or videos from your iCloud Photo Library, here is how you can fix it:

 Cannot Download Photos Error Fixes:

-- First tip you should try is to turn off “Low Power Mode”.
+- The first tip you should try is to turn off “Low Power Mode”.
 When your iPhone or iPad is in Low Power Mode”, some iCloud features will be reduced.
 Go to Settings > Battery and toggle off “Low Power Mode”.

 - Turn on and off Airplane Mode by going to Settings.
 We are doing this because there may be a connection issue and this action may resolve it.